Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Conclusion, Limitations, and Future Work

 Note that in the present formulation, we could define the above construct as syntactic sugar, as we did in \Cref{sec:hyper}.
 The program below has the exact same semantics as above, since our model in \Cref{sec:semantics} does not record the fact that it also has an infinite (nonterminating) execution.

-However, in a total correctness version, the semantics of those programs would not be the same, corresponding to \cites{Dijkstra76} observation that a program cannot make infinitely many choices in a finite amount of time, and giving an operational argument for why unbounded nondeterminism should not be allowed.
+However, in a total correctness version, the semantics of those programs would not be the same; the version defined with the Kleene star has an additional nonterminating trace.
+This corresponds to \cites{Dijkstra76} observation that a program cannot make infinitely many choices in a finite amount of time, giving an operational argument for why unbounded nondeterminism should not be allowed.
 However, the story is more murky when generalizing to the semiring weighted model that we have presented in this paper.
-As we just saw, unbounded choice is not valid in the nondeterministic model, but it is valid in the probabilistic model (\Cref{ex:probsemi}).
+Although unbounded choice is not valid in the nondeterministic model, it \emph{is} valid in the probabilistic model (\Cref{ex:probsemi}).
 For example, the following probabilistic program makes infinitely many choices, but it also \emph{almost surely terminates} (there is an infinite trace, but it occurs with probability 0, so we do not consider it a possible outcome).

 So, in the total correctness setting, the continuity of program operators depends on the semiring in a non-obvious way, which cannot be explained by existing work on powerdomains \cite{plotkin1976powerdomain,smyth1978power,s_ondergaard1992non}.
-In the future, we hope to develop a semantic model for Outcome Logic that explains this discrepancy in terms of properties of the semirings.
+Some work in this area has already been done by \citet{li2024totaloutcomelogicproving}, who develop a semantic model for Total Outcome Logic that explains this discrepancy in terms of properties of the semirings.

-\heading{Mixing Effects.} While Outcome Logic can be used to analyze programs that have various types of branching, it cannot yet handle programs that display multiple kinds of branching in tandem.
+\heading{Mixing Effects.} While Outcome Logic, as described in this article, can be used to analyze programs that have various types of branching, it cannot handle programs that display multiple kinds of branching in tandem.
 Of particular interest is the combination of probabilistic choice and nondeterminism, which would be useful to analyze randomized distributed systems (where nondeterminism arises due to concurrent scheduling).
 Unfortunately, the typical powerset monad representation of nondeterminism (\Cref{ex:powersetsemi}) does not compose well with probability distributions (\Cref{ex:probsemi}) \cite{varacca_winskel_2006}, and similar restrictions apply to other combinations of semirings \cite{parlant2020monad,zwart2019no,zwart2020non}.